-LGBT student can be targeted by their peers.
-In some cases, student who are perceived to be LGBT, whether they are or not, can be just as vulnerable to abuse as LGBT student.
+Lesbian, gay and bisexual students can be targeted by their peers.
+In some cases, students who are perceived to be lesbian, gay or bisexual, whether they are or not, can be just as vulnerable to abuse as lesbian, gay and bisexual students.

-The school's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be equally as robust as it is for incidents between student of the opposite sex.
+The school's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be equally as robust as it is for incidents between students of the opposite sex.